wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-authentication-for-messaging/includes/6-modern-authentication.md

 1. Connect to Exchange Online PowerShell.
 2. Do one of these steps:

-     -  Run the following command to enable modern authentication connections to Exchange Online by Outlook 2013 or later clients:<br>
+     -  Run the following command to enable modern authentication connections to Exchange Online by Outlook 2013 or later clients:

         ```powershell
         Set-OrganizationConfig -OAuth2ClientProfileEnabled $true
         ```
-     -  Run the following command to prevent modern authentication connections (force the use of basic authentication connections) to Exchange Online by Outlook 2013 or later clients:<br>
+     -  Run the following command to prevent modern authentication connections (force the use of basic authentication connections) to Exchange Online by Outlook 2013 or later clients:

         ```powershell
         Set-OrganizationConfig -OAuth2ClientProfileEnabled $false